- Capital City: Kyiv

 As a nation between the European Union (EU) and Russia, Ukraine oscillates between seeking closer integration with the EU and being drawn into the orbit of Russia, which sees its interests threatened by a Western-leaning Ukraine.

 As Yushchenko lost popularity in the following years, Viktor Yanukovyk was elected.
-He was pro-Russian.
-The US and the EU favoured his overthrow in 2014.
-Another pro-western president was elected (Petro Poroshenko, 2014 to 2019), followed by pro-west Volodymyr Zelensky, who was elected president on April 21, 2019.
+He was pro-Russian and rejected an EU-Ukraine association agreement, setting off the Euromaidan protests in 2013; the US and the EU favoured his overthrow in 2014.
+Another pro-western president was elected (Petro Poroshenko, 2014 to 2019), followed by pro-western Volodymyr Zelensky, who was elected president on April 21, 2019.

-Russia annexed the Crimean peninsula in 2014 and encouraged armed separatist groups to occupy parts of eastern Ukraine.
+Earlier in 2014, Russia annexed the Crimean peninsula and encouraged armed separatist groups to occupy parts of eastern Ukraine.
 The Russian army eventually launched a full-scale invasion in February 2022.
-Some estimates suggest that up to a million Russians and Ukrainians have been killed or injured in the Russo-Ukrainian War between 2019 and 2025.
+Some estimates suggest that more than 1 million Russian and 55,000 Ukrainian military personnel have been killed in Europe’s largest war since WWII, while the UNHCR estimates around 15,000 Ukrainian civilians have died to date.

-The United Nations has called attention to war crimes committed by Russian troops in the regions of Kyiv, Chernihiv, Kharkiv and Sumy – all in the extreme east of the country.
+The United Nations has called attention to war crimes, including torture, committed by Russian troops in the regions Kyiv, Chernihiv, Kharkiv and Sumy – all in the extreme east of the country.
 Amnesty International has raised alarms about war crimes committed in the Kyiv suburbs of Bucha and Borodyanka.